Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 If pumpkins are in season, roast a small pie pumpkin and puree the flesh.
 Otherwise, use canned unsweetened pumpkin.
 This cake makes a nice gift.

-The traditional unleavened bread wrappers of Mexico, whole-wheat tortillas are a versatile way to add grains to your day.
+These cheese-filled treats are made with tortillas, the traditional unleavened bread wrappers of Mexico.
+And whole-wheat tortillas are a great way to add grains to your day.

 Need a new recipe for butternut squash?
 Try quibebe — a delicious, thick, squash-based South American soup.